 - Sensors.
-At the moment, the robot is equipped with a 3-axis accelerometer and a 2-axis gyro located on the hip. - Internal Motor Position. position error.
+At the moment, the robot is equipped with a 3-axis accelerometer and a 2-axis gyro located on the hip.
+One also use the length of the linear joints in the heap. - Internal Motor Position. position error.
 When the motor is compliant, it makes an error in position regarding its position target.
 This position error can be measured accurately and is extensively used in the motor primitives.
 Motors can also return the load, i.e., the torque applied to the motor. - External Interfaces.
 Essentially during test phases, we use a joypad to control the parameters of certain motor primitive in real-time. - Splines.
 Inputs can also be splines, which are in our case piecewise linear functions defined by the user point by point.
 Let us note that seeing that the frequency of the motor control system is low, piecewise linear functions give already satisfying results. - Periodic functions.
 One can also use periodic functions (typically trigonometric functions) as input.
 This is used essentially to define Central Pattern Generator (CPG for short) as motor primitives.